include-what-you-use/include-what-you-use/README.txt

 NULL one way or another, and we probably shouldn't force people to #include
 <cstddef>.

+To simplify IWYU deployment and command-line interface, many of these mappings are compiled into the executable.
+These constitute the _default mappings_.

-These mappings are all toolchain- and version-dependent.
+However, many mappings are toolchain- and version-dependent.
 Symbol homes and
 #include dependencies change between releases of GCC and are dramatically
 different for the standard libraries shipped with Microsoft Visual C++.

-Finally, mappings such as these are usually necessary for third-party libraries (e.g. Boost, Qt) or even project-local symbols and headers as well.
+Also, mappings such as these are usually necessary for third-party libraries (e.g.

-The original design had mappings hard-coded in iwyu_include_picker.cc, which made it difficult to experiment and almost impossible to create local or alternative mappings.
-To ease porting to non-GCC platforms and make it easier for users to test patches, we pulled the mappings out into external files parsed at run-time.

-IWYU's original target environment was GCC, so the set of mapping files shipped by default are currently very GCC-oriented.
+Boost, Qt) or even project-local symbols and headers as well.

+Any mappings outside of the default set can therefore be specified as external _mapping files_.

+== Default Mappings ==

+IWYU's default mappings are hard-coded in iwyu_include_picker.cc, and are very GCC-centric.
+There are both symbol- and include mappings for GNU libstdc++ and libc.

-== Mapping File Format ==
+== Mapping Files ==

 The mapping files conventionally use the .imp file extension, for "Iwyu !MaPping" (terrible, I know).
 They use a JSON meta-format with the following